Manaaki programmes, support groups and workshops

 Our workshops are run by trained artists supported by our spiritual carer and provide a safe outlet to express emotions and discover the joy of making something by hand.

-Masterton sessions: Wednesdays 10.30am - 12.30pm (starting Wednesday, March 6th)
+Sessions: Wednesdays 10.30am - 12.30pm

 Frequency: Fortnightly during school term